 By comparing the finished parts of the new SGI-China and the digitized FGI-China, CAREERI scientists have produced a draft illustration of glacial change in western China.
 During the last 30-50 years, a total of about 18 percent of China’s glaciers have vanished.
 The biggest area of glacial shrinkage has occurred in the Altai and Gangdise Mountains, with reductions of 37.2 percent and 32.7 percent, respectively.
 The Karakorum, Altun and Kunlun Mountains, along with the Qiangtang Plateau, have the lowest shrinkage (11.3 percent to 8.4 percent).
 Glacial shrinkage in other mountain ranges was moderate (27.2 percent to 21 percent).
 The distribution of annual glacial change also shows similar spatial patterns.
 The Qiangtang Plateau shows the smallest rate of glacial shrinkage (about 0.2 percent/a), while the regions in the Gangdise Mountains and the adjacent north slope of the Himalaya Mountains, and the source region of the Indus River around the western Himalayas, show the largest rate of glacial shrinkage (about 2.2 percent/a).
 Moderate glacial change is mainly distributed in the Tianshan and Qilian Mountains and the northern Tibetan Plateau.

 The SGI-China dataset has now been uploaded to the Cold and Arid Region Science Data Center in Lanzhou.
-The center provides data services for building western China’s national defense infrastructure, as well as for land investigation in Gansu Province, and for several large national scientific research projects.
+The center provides data services for land investigation in Gansu Province, and for several large national scientific research projects.
 The SGI-China dataset has great potential for wide usage, due to the rapid development of the economy of western China and the growing demand for updated glacier inventory data by many research projects.